 How does it work?

-Whenever a user downloads a package via an entitlement token, the exact number of bytes transmitted from our servers to the user host is stored for that specific token as an individual log entry.
+Whenever a user downloads a package from a private repository using an entitlement token, the exact number of bytes transmitted from our servers to the user host is stored for that specific token as an individual log entry.
 At the end of each day, we calculate the total bandwidth for every user across all of our repositories containing one or more packages and store the result as a daily aggregated value representing bandwidth usage.

 The easiest way to get started exploring these metrics is to check out the metrics command within the Cloudsmith CLI.
 Alternatively, to get more fine-grained metrics, you can implement a programmatic solution using our API or one of the API binding libraries published in various languages.

-Getting started quickly!
-Using the Cloudsmith CLI you can quickly and easily query the total bandwidth usage for your repository by running the following command with your organisation/repository:
+Using the Cloudsmith CLI you can quickly and easily query the total bandwidth usage for your repository by running the following command with your organisation/repository.

-The following screenshot shows an example repository containing a number of active and inactive entitlement tokens alongside the total bandwidth used.
+The following screenshot shows an example repository contain a number of active and inactive entitlement tokens alongside the total bandwidth used.
 The statistics table provides a simple insight into min/max/average token usage.

-If you wish to drill down further into a specific period of usage for a token, you can supply time and date for the start and finish parameters to filter for usage within that period.
-In this example, a single token is displayed for all of 2019:
+If you wish to drill down further into a specific period of usage for a token, you can supply am epoch timestamp for the